jasonbrianhall/cometbusters/README.md

 Between waves lurk Boss Ships—massive capital-class vessels that rewrite the rules of combat:

+- **The Death Star** - A rotating metallic sphere bristling with weapon ports.
+Fires in spread patterns and rotates continuously.
+Classic and straightforward by boss standards—dangerous, but predictable if you learn the patterns.

+- **The Spawn Queen** - The recruiting nightmare.
+A floating matriarch that periodically spawns entire squadrons of enemy ships (6 Red, 2 Green, 2 Purple per spawn cycle).
+While dealing with the Queen, she also hurls massive asteroids at you.
+Control the spawning or drown in enemy waves.

 - **The Void Nexus** - A fragmented entity that splits and multiplies.
 Spawns Brown Coat Elite ships as reinforcements.
 Defeat one fragment and it spawns smaller variants.

 - **The Harbinger** - Rains devastating ordnance across the battlefield, creating no-go zones that expand and contract unpredictably.

 - **The Star Vortex** - Warps local gravity, pulling asteroids into chaotic orbits.
 Spawns entire **Juggernaut fleets** in Phase 2.
 The ultimate chaos engine.

 - **The Singularity** - The ultimate threat.
 Its existence barely makes sense.
 Few who've encountered it have lived to describe it.

 When a Boss appears, you must abandon conventional tactics.
 Standard destruction doesn't work.
 These are puzzles to solve, not just enemies to shoot.
+Each boss demands understanding its attack patterns and exploiting its specific weaknesses.

 ---